tomastomtom/FYP/README.md

 for the Final Year Project
 for the requirement of BEng Information Engineering, CUHK

 DISCLAIMER: This software is based on the work made previously by Evan Wallace licensed in MIT License as below.
 We hereby appreciate his work.
+Moreover, the library of Arduino is generously provided by Dr. Marco HO.

  Finite State Machine Designer (http://madebyevan.com/fsm/)
  License: MIT License (see below)